api3dao/old-api3-docs/docs/dapis/README.md

 is a first-party data feed because it is directly powered by the owner of the data, the API provider.
 Compared to third-party oracle solutions, which involve middlemen node operators, this approach is secure, transparent, cost-efficient and scalable.
-See the section below about the [advantages of dAPIs](#advantages-of-dapis) for more information.
 API3 [composes](#dapi-management) dAPIs out of individual Beacons or Beacon sets, and provides them as turn-key data feed solutions on many chains.

 ## DapiServer.sol